Bhutan tourism & COVID-19 FAQ – constantly updated

 When it will be absolutely hassle-free to travel to Bhutan again?

-While it is impossible to predict the course of the COVID-19 pandemic, we strongly believe that by September onward, all travel restrictions for Bhutan and transit countries will be lifted.
-You are quite safe to start planning tours in Autumn, although we would recommend not to pay non-refundable advances right now.
-This should not be a problem since advance payments for September or October dates would not be needed before June.
-There are some chances that Bhutan and transit countries will open earlier, probably by May or June, anyway there is no guarantee.
+While it is impossible to predict the course of the COVID-19 pandemic, we believe that by September onward, travel restrictions might be lifted.
+You can start planning tours in Autumn, although we would recommend not to pay non-refundable advances right now.
+This should not be a problem since advance payments for September or October dates would not be needed before July.
+There are some chances that Bhutan and transit countries will open earlier, maybe in July, anyway there is no guarantee.
 Also, you better purchase tickets which permits date changes and cancellations.

 If I already booked the trip to Bhutan, should I cancel?

-If your trip was supposed to start before the end of April, you should definitely reschedule or, if not possible, cancel.
+If your trip was supposed to start before the end of June, you should definitely reschedule or, if not possible, cancel.
 Although authorities did not indicate that clearly, we believe there is zero chance for borders to open that soon.
-If your tour is planned for May onwards, there might be slim chance of Bhutan being open, but travel restriction in the transit countries might still be a problem.
+If your tour is planned for July onwards, there might be slim chance of Bhutan being open, but travel restriction in the transit countries might still be a problem.
 You should consult your Bhutanese tour operator what cancellation conditions will apply in case your tour is cancelled in such case.
-You should also consider cancellation conditions of your flight tickets as well and then decide accordingly.

 What is Firefox Tours policy towards COVID-19 cancellations?

-We in Firefox Tours were refunding full amount paid for tours and flight tickets to all guests who did not like to reschedule their trips.
+We in Firefox Tours did refund full amount paid for tours and flight tickets to all guests who did not like to reschedule their trips.
 We will keep this policy towards all COVID-19 related tour cancellations until the situation gets officially back to normal.
 You can also register with us to get info when Bhutan reopens.

 Is Bhutan prepared to contain possible COVID-19 outbreak?

-As proved by cases described above, Bhutan is capable of proper epidemiological response, tracking all primary and secondary contacts, quarantining them, testing them repeatedly as well as giving first-class intensive care to the patient belonging to the most vulnerable age group.
+As proved by cases described above, Bhutan is capable of proper epidemiological response, tracking all primary and secondary contacts, quarantining them, testing them repeatedly as well as giving them first-class intensive care.
 So in the terms of healthcare professionalism, Bhutan is comparatively more efficient in containing individual novel coronavirus cases than it’s neighbors.
-However, in case of massive outbreak, Bhutan would probably struggle with limited resources as beds, COVID-19 tests, doctors, nurses, medicines, etc.
+However, in case of massive outbreak, Bhutan would struggle with limited resources as beds, COVID-19 tests, doctors, nurses, medicines, etc.

 Is there a danger of massive outbreak?